Evaluation of African American Language Bias in Natural Language Generation: Data

-\textbf{Data Annotations} Our interdisciplinary team includes computer scientists, linguists, and social work scientists and thus, we could recruit knowledgeable annotators to construct intent-equivalent re-writings of AAL texts into WME, referred to as \textit{counterparts}.
-The four human annotators included three linguistics students and a social work scientist, all of whom are native AAL speakers and thus have knowledge of the linguistic and societal context of AAL and racial biases.
-Annotators were asked to rewrite the AAL text in WME, ensuring the counterparts conserve the original meaning as closely as possible (see Appendix \ref{app:aal-annot}).
+Our interdisciplinary team includes computer scientists, linguists, and social work scientists and thus, we could recruit knowledgeable annotators to construct semantically-equivalent re-writings of AAL texts into WME, referred to as \textit{counterparts}.
+The four human annotators included 2 linguistics students, 1 computer science student, and 1 social work scientist, all of whom self-identify as AAL speakers and thus have knowledge of the linguistic and societal context of AAL and racial biases.
+These annotators were familiar with both AAL and WME, allowing them to provide accurate annotations and judgements of model generations in both language varieties.
+Annotators were asked to rewrite the AAL text in WME, ensuring that the counterparts conserve the original meaning and tone as closely as possible (see Appendix \ref{app:aal-annot}).

-To compute inter-annotator agreement, we asked each annotator to label the 72 prompts, and they also shared a distinct 10\% of the remainder of the dataset with each other annotator.
-We compute agreement using Krippendorff's alpha with Levenshtein distance \cite{braylan-agreement}.
-For the AAL interpretations, annotators showed 80\% agreement ($\alpha=.8000$).
-After removing pairs from the dataset where annotators determined that no counterpart exists, the final dataset consisted of 346 AAL-WME text pairs including 72 prompts.
+To compute inter-annotator agreement, we asked each annotator to label the 72 additional texts, and they also shared a distinct 10\% of the remainder of the dataset with each other annotator.
+We compute agreement using Krippendorff's alpha with Levenshtein distance (\citealt{braylan-agreement}; see \autoref{app:annot-agree} for more details) showing 80\% agreement ($\alpha=.8000$).
+After removing pairs from the dataset where annotators determined that no counterpart exists, the final dataset consists of 346 AAL-WME text pairs including the 72 additional texts.
+Dataset statistics are included in \autoref{table:dataset_stats}.